Natsu01/EEISP/README.md

 If you do not use `--gpu`, you do not need to install cupy.

 ## Usage
 EEISP takes a read count matrix as an input, in which rows and columns represent genes and cells, respectively.
+A gzipped file (.gz) is also acceptable.

    0. (Optional) Convert CellRanger output to an input matrix (require R and [Seurat](https://satijalab.org/seurat/) library)
        ```